make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 In this Tutorial we will see how to resize and enlarge size of swap memory of Jetson Nano

 **Follow the Instructions given below**
-- All steps are given with screenshot of each stage.
+- All steps are given with screenshot for each stage.
 - Please follow instruction stepwise carefully

+1. First we will resize the default size of swap memory for Jetson Nano
+2. Then we will intrease/enlarge the swap space

-## Resize the Swap Memory
+## 1. Resize the Swap Memory
 Starting with L4T 32.2.1/JetPack 4.2.2, the Jetson Nano by default has 2GB of swap memory.

 <img src="/Enlarge-Swap/screenshots/swap18.png" width="650">